 Dr. Karen Harlos is Professor (Full) and past Inaugural Chair, Department of Business and Administration, at the University of Winnipeg.
 Her field is organizational behaviour and she conducts research on workplace mistreatment and bullying, employee silence and voice in the face of work mistreatment, healthcare workplace issues, and quality of worklife.
 Her work has been published in high-quality journals such as Human Relations, Research in Personnel and Human Resource Management, Journal of Management Education, Journal of Applied Behavioral Science, Healthcare Policy, Journal of Health Organization and Management, Journal of Nursing Management, Advances in Qualitative Organizational Research, and Canadian Journal of Behavioural Science.

-Her honours include grants as Principal Investigator from the Social Sciences and Humanities Research Council of Canada (SSHRC) and Fonds Québécois de Recherche sur La Société et la Culture; several research awards and distinctions (Best Paper Prize, Australian Industrial/Organizational Psychology Conference; Best Dissertation Competition Finalist, Social Issues in Management Division, Academy of Management; Best Dissertation Proposal Finalist, INFORMS College on Organization Science; Dorothy Harlow Best Paper Finalist, Academy of Management); invitations to serve on research granting panels (Canadian Health Services Research Foundation, SSHRC) and national health research committees (American Psychological Association Psychologically Healthy Workplace Award Committee, Canadian Health Services Research Foundation Advisory Committee on Teams in Healthcare); and several university awards for exceptional performance in research, teaching and service.
+Her honours include several grants as Principal Investigator from the Social Sciences and Humanities Research Council of Canada (SSHRC) and Fonds Québécois de Recherche sur La Société et la Culture, research awards and distinctions (Best Paper Prize, Australian Industrial/Organizational Psychology Conference; Best Dissertation Competition Finalist, Social Issues in Management Division, Academy of Management; Best Dissertation Proposal Finalist, INFORMS College on Organization Science; Dorothy Harlow Best Paper Finalist, Academy of Management), invited service on merit review panels (Canadian Health Services Research Foundation, SSHRC) and national health research committees (American Psychological Association Psychologically Healthy Workplace Award Committee, Canadian Health Services Research Foundation Advisory Committee on Teams in Healthcare), and several exceptional performance awards for recent university research, teaching and service.
 At the University of Otago, her early career success was honoured by appointment as the University`s Emerging Scholar Representative as well as Chair of the Social Sciences Panel in an annual competition grant, in which she brought together scholars expert in different disciplines, paradigms, and methodologies for merit review awards totalling $¼ million in university research funds.

 Prior to joining the University of Winnipeg to take on the role of Inaugural Chair of the Business Department, Dr. Harlos was on faculty at McGill University, Montreal, and the University of Otago, New Zealand.
 She has held adjunct appointments at the University of Northern British Columbia (Nursing) and McGill University (Management).
-Her graduate work was supported by a highly competitive award from the National Sciences and Engineering Council of Canada (master’s thesis) and a prestigious SSHRC doctoral fellowship.

-BA Psychology (Clinical), University of British Columbia (1st Class Standing); MA Psychology (Industrial/Organizational), University of British Columbia (1st Class Standing); PhD Business Administration (Organizational Behaviour), University of British Columbia (1st Class Standing).
+PhD Business Administration (Organizational Behaviour), University of British Columbia (1st Class Standing); MA Psychology (Industrial/Organizational), University of British Columbia (1st Class Standing); BA Psychology (Clinical), University of British Columbia (1st Class Standing).